canislobo19/Lifestyle-Scripts/README.md

 # Lifestyle-Scripts
-Scripts I made to improve my productivity
+Scripts I made to improve my productivity.
+I regularly used the Timer script.